lightmeterio/ControlCenter/docs/decisions/0002-branching-model.md

 On a discussion including team members with different perspectives, consisting on project and product management, marketing and engineering, we decided to change the branching model somehow inspired on the popular [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) where, briefly:

-- there's a `develop` branch that consists any approved merge request for new features.
+- there's a `develop` branch that consists of any approved merge request for new features.
 Although review is needed, a developer can merge to it if no reviewers are available.
 - there's a `master` branch, where the releases are made from.
 It must go through a higher quality assurance process, especially if it hasn't been peer reviewed.
 A feature is said to be "Done" only after merged to it.
 - there are feature branches, based either on `develop` or `master`.